 If you fail to satisfy the examiners at the end of the academic year, you will normally be asked to take further tests.
 (The main exception to this rule is in the case of designated laboratory modules.
 If you fail one of these you may be required to withdraw from the University.)

 These tests can either be in September or the following summer.
 They can be as final attempts (Resits) or further first attempts (FFAs).
-FFAs can be offered to students by the Board of Examiners when there is evidence to explain the first failure and on the basis of a recommendation of the Mitigating Circumstances Panel.
+FFAs can be offered to students by the Board of Examiners when there is evidence to explain the first failure and on the basis of a recommendation by the Mitigating Circumstances Panel.

 If you are required to take such tests, you must register for them (usually by the end of July) via the University's website.
 If you do not register you will not have a seat in the examination hall, or entry in the AEP, for the tests you have been asked to take.
 Further information about first year resits can by found at the FYBOE (First Year Board of Examiners) page.

 If you are taking any of these tests as a final attempt the University levies a charge, which you must pay if you want your performance to be considered by the Examination Board.